ParticularSpace/A4-Timed-JS-Quiz/README.md

 ## Usage

-Click the start button to begin the quiz, get the quest right and move onto the next.
+Click the start button to begin the quiz, get the question right and move onto the next.
 Get it wrong and lose 10 seconds from your time.

 ## Screenshot
 ![A picture of the webpage](assets/images/nodeScreenShot.png "jS Quiz")